KxSystems/docs/docs/ref/dotz.md

 3| 8000140
 ```

 Since 4.1 2023.09.15, this returns `handles!bytes` as `I!J`, instead of the former `handles!list` of individual msg sizes.
-Use `sum each .z.W` if writing code targetting 4.0 and 4.1
+Use `sum each .z.W` if writing code targeting 4.0 and 4.1

 ```q
 q)h:hopen ...